YannickKae/Interest-Rate-Simulation/README.md

 This Shiny app simulates interest rate paths for one-factor equilibrium models using various stochastic differential equations (SDEs).
 Users can specify different types of equilibrium and volatility terms to observe how interest rates evolve over time under different scenarios.

+## Stochastic Differential Equations

-## Constant Long-term Equilibrium and CEV Volatility
+### Constant Long-term Equilibrium and CEV Volatility

 For a constant long-term equilibrium rate $\bar{r}$ and a constant elasticity of variance (CEV) model, the interest rate $r(t)$ follows the SDE: